themindfulbit/td/_content/1-episodes/2014-07-14-077-learning-vim-with-potatowire.md

 #### Keyboard Mapping and the Help System

-Gabe asked about seeing a list of all the key mappings, and the way to get a listing of your custom mappings all at once is to type `:nmap`, `:imap`, `:vmap`, etc. I didn't know this when we recorded the episode and had previously just taken a look in my .vimrc when something in Vim surprised me.
-Now, this provides a listing of custom mappings, but it doesn't really teach you anything.
-Additionally, it doesn't tell you anything about the standard key mapping.
-To fulfill both of these requirements, venture into the Vim help system.
+Gabe asked about seeing a list of all the key mappings, and the way to get a listing of your custom mappings all at once is to type `:nmap`, `:imap`, `:vmap`, etc. You can see a summary of all default mappings by utilizing `:h[elp] index`.
+I didn't know about these  commands when we recorded the episode and had previously just taken a look in my .vimrc when something in Vim surprised me.
+Now, this provides a listing and general summary, but it doesn't really teach you anything.
+For that purpose, let's venture into the help system.

 The help system in Vim is very capable, and I have no problem saying that it is the best in any software application I have ever used.
 This being Vim, some homework is required.
-To dirive that point home, you can even run `:h[elp] help` in VIm, but I'll highlight a number of techniques here so that you can be pretty capable right off the bat.
+To drive that point home, you can even run `:h[elp] help` (which opens helphelp.txt), but I'll highlight a number of techniques here so that you can be pretty capable right off the bat.

 First of all, if you are browsing help just to learn, you probably want to have it take up the whole window instead of having it split.
 If so, type `<C-W>o`. `C` is how the Control Key is represented in Vim convention and the `<>` indicates the use of a [modifier or special key](http://en.wikipedia.org/wiki/Modifier_key), `Control` plus `w` then `o` in this case,  and you'll see this sort of thing if you read about Vim on the interwebs.
 I mention this becuase my small mind was cunfused by this for a little while.
 Anyway `<C-W>` is the way that you talk to the window, and in this case you are typing saying "Window, only," because you want the active window to be the only window.